Why the Bruins Made the Right Call in Hiring Jim Montgomery

 The Bruins finally have their man and they got the right one.

 The Bruins will hire Jim Montgomery as the club’s next head coach, according to multiple reports.
-Filling Bruce Cassidy’s shoes won’t be easy and attempting to do so with this lineup, one plagued with big injuries and salary cap-constraints, won’t be easy.
+Filling Bruce Cassidy’s shoes won’t be easy and attempting to do so with this lineup, one plagued with big injuries and salary cap-constraints, won’t be easy either.
 But of the candidates the Bruins looked at, Montgomery makes the most sense.

 The direction of the Bruins isn’t fully clear yet.
 Whether they embrace a full rebuild, go for a quick retool, or run it back for another Stanley Cup push isn’t completely known.
-The likely return of Patrice Bergeron is certainly swings the pendulum in one direction more than the other.
+The likely return of Patrice Bergeron certainly swings the pendulum in one direction more than the other.

 But the direction doesn’t really matter when it comes to Montgomery.